Training and Workforce Development Center – A place to learn and discover

 Advanced Manufacturing Training

 At the Mid-America Science Park, you have an opportunity to learn the basics of CNC machine operation.
-CNC machines turn raw materials like metal and plastic into final products using computer automation to perform tasks such as drilling, grinding and milling.
+CNC machines turn raw materials like metal, wood and plastic into final products using computer automation to perform machining tasks such as milling, lathe and turning.
 Our training lab is equipped with training machines which are used in many manufacturing environments from automotive to energy to aerospace and defense.

 Our Training & Workforce Development Center also offers the following: